GLVis/pyglvis/README.md

 npm install -g webpack webpack-cli
 ```

-Then you should be able to install pyglvis:
+Then you should be able to install glvis:

 ```bash
 git clone https://github.com/glvis/pyglvis.git